 1.6 New Resource (NR) Support Services

-BPA will provide New Resource (NR) Support Services to «Customer Name» make power available to meet the variations between any «Customer Name» scheduled Dedicated Resource amounts, and Consumer-Owned Resource amounts as applicable, serving a Planned NLSL or NLSL and the actual amounts of the Planned NLSL or NLSL.
-Such applicability will be pursuant to the applicable Wholesale Power Rate Schedules and GRSPs.
+BPA will provide New Resource (NR) Support Services to «Customer Name» make power available to meet the variations between any «Customer Name» scheduled Dedicated Resource amounts, and Consumer-Owned Resource amounts as applicable, serving a Planned NLSL or NLSL and the actual amounts of the Planned NLSL or NLSL, with the exception of On-site Consumer Resources that are behind a retail customer’s meter.
+Such applicability will be pursuant to the applicable Wholesale Power Rate Schedules and GRSPs, with the exception of On-site Consumer Resources that are behind a retail customer’s meter.

 1.6.1 New Resource Energy Support Service (NR ESS) for Planned NLSLs and NLSLs